-When we look at your application, we do our best not only to consider your academic qualifications and potential, but also to understand how you will fit into the Brandeis community.
+When we look at your application, we do our best to consider your academic qualifications and potential, and to understand how you will fit into the Brandeis community.

 As part of this review, the Office of Admissions considers whether you challenged yourself with an academically rigorous curriculum.
 To be considered for freshman admission, a candidate should be enrolled in a college preparatory course of study or appropriate home school environment.
 An adequate course in preparation for Brandeis should include at least four years of English, three years of mathematics, three years of lab sciences, three years of social sciences and two to three years of a foreign language (taking more than one foreign language is acceptable).